deborahgrbac/Textual-Data-Literc/README.md

 # Textual-Data-Literc
 Data literacy for textual analysis

-    "# Data Litercy \n",
+Data Litercy

+Digital or data literacy can be defined as a way to think critically about data, or numbers issued by analysis.
+Textual data literacy is the ability to transform automatically big quantities of text into numerical data through applied statistical methods.
+The ACRL (Association of College Research Libraries) already in 2015 advised to go bend information literacy, incorporating data information literacy to courses addressed to students.
+Moreover, \"Textual retrieval\" is considered relevant, or the ability to retrieve information from information extraction, or inferring from textual data analysis trends and patterns.\n",
     "\n",
-    "   \n",
-    "Digital or data literacy can be defined as a way to think critically about numbers issued by analysis.
-Some textual data literacy, or the ability to transform automatically big quantities of text into numerical data through applied statistical methods, is becoming more and more important.
-The ACRL (Association of College Research Libraries, 2015) advises to go bend information literacy, incorporating data information literacy to courses addressed to students.
-Moreover, \"Textual retrieval\" is considered relevant, or the ability to retrieve information from information extraction, or inferring from textual data analysis trends and patterns.\n", "\n",
     "## Data types \n",
     "Broadly speaking data can be quantitatives or qualitatives, or numbers vs. text, but there are more data types if we consider the programming language.
 For instance numbers can also be called \"intergers\", if whole numbers, or \"floats\" if they are measured in fractions.
 Text, or textual data can be called \"Strings\" and they consists in letters.\n",